Nathanofzion/zi-playground/README.md

 - **Vercel** is the recommended platform for deployment:
   1. Push the repository to a Git provider (e.g., GitHub).
   2. Import the project into Vercel.
-  3. Configure environment variables in Vercel’s dashboard.
+  3. Configure environment variables in Vercel's dashboard.
   4. Deploy with automatic scaling, preview mode, and serverless functions.
 - Refer to [Next.js deployment docs](https://nextjs.org/docs/app/building-your-application/deploying) for details.